shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ### Testing your changes

-To see your changes you have to build the storefront.
-Use the following command and reload your storefront.
+To see your changes you have to build the Storefront.
+Use the following command and reload your Storefront.

 {% tabs %}
 {% tab title="Development template" %}